xdaiskex/Date_My_Professor/README.md

 # Date My Professor
-Parody of Rate My Professor.
+A dating site that is a parody of Rate My Professor.

 Used to showcase various backend skills such as:
 1. User account creation